 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Aberdulais Tin Works and Waterfallby Gary Reading, Jul 2018
+Aberdulais Tin Works and Waterfallby Well Polished Swansea, Jul 2018

 An extraordinary site combining over 400 years of industrial heritage with one of the most beautiful waterfalls in South Wales, Aberdulais has been used for copper smelting, iron working, milling textiles and grain, and working tin.
 These industries were drawn to Aberdulais for one major reason; the presence of readily available water power, provided by the falls, which tumble down a narrow gorge in the Dulais river.
 Over 160,000,000 litres of water can pass over the falls in a single day, providing a steady source of cheap water power.